MaShisongLab/t/README.md

 ### 2. Draw chord diagrams showing TF-target genes regulation for the modules
 #### a.
 Obtain the chord-list file for a module of interest
-The Perl script "getChordLists.pl" will extract the TF-target gene pairs from the "results.regulator.tfs.txt" for the module specified.
+The Perl script "`getChordLists.pl`" will extract the TF-target gene pairs from the "`results.regulator.tfs.txt`" for the module specified.
 By default, it will take the top 50 TFs and top 15 target genes.
-The results are outputted to a file named "chord.lists.txt", which will be used in the next step to draw a chord diagram.
+The results are outputted to a file named "`chord.lists.txt`", which will be used in the next step to draw a chord diagram.
 ```shell
 perl getChordLists.pl XXXXX
 ```
 Replace `XXXXX` with the name of the module.
 #### b.
 Draw the chord diagram according to the chord-list in R, using the `circlize` package
-The `circlize` package in R will be used to draw the chord diagram showing the TF-target genes interaction, as specified in the "chord.lists.txt".
-Open an R console and navigate to the home directory of the explicit package, which contains the "chord.lists.txt" file.
+The `circlize` package in R will be used to draw the chord diagram showing the TF-target genes interaction, as specified in the "`chord.lists.txt`".
+Open an R console and navigate to the home directory of the explicit package, which contains the "`chord.lists.txt`" file.
 Within the R console, type the following commands:
 ```R
 source("Rscripts.R")
 library("circlize")